Home > Haematology > EBMT 2023 > Can molecular data improve prognostication in MDS patients undergoing HSCT?

 Conference

-In the prognostication of patients with myelodysplastic syndromes (MDS) undergoing hematopoietic stem cell transplant (HSCT), findings from a large, international study showed that molecular data improved the prediction of overall survival (OS) modestly.
+In the prognostication of patients with myelodysplastic syndromes (MDS) undergoing haematopoietic stem cell transplant (HSCT), findings from a large, international study showed that molecular data modestly improved the prediction of overall survival (OS).

-The IPSS-R, a prognostic scoring system that uses haematological and cytogenetic parameters, not including molecular information, stratified participants according to risk: very low (6%), low (17%), intermediate (19%), high (26%), and very high (32%) risk.
-The calculated IPSS-M scores, which differs from the IPSS-R by adding molecular data, resulted in a significant redistribution of participants with respect to these risk categories: very low (27%), low (18%), moderately low (14%), moderately high (15%), high (10%), and very high (16%).
-Furthermore, the c-index for overall survival was 0.583 for the IPSS-M and 0.547 for the IPSS-R, suggesting that the IPSS-M is slightly better at predicting OS outcomes than the IPSS-R. The c-index of IPSS-M for OS was lower than the observed c-indexes in the study by Bernard et al. and comparable with existing specific HSCT MDS risk scores [2].
+The Revised International Prognostic Scoring System (IPSS-R), which uses haematological and cytogenetic instead of molecular parameters, stratified participants according to risk: very low (6%), low (17%), intermediate (19%), high (26%), and very high (32%) risk.
+The calculated IPSS-M scores resulted in a significant redistribution of participants with respect to these risk categories: very low (27%), low (18%), moderately low (14%), moderately high (15%), high (10%), and very high (16%).
+Furthermore, the c-index for overall survival was 0.583 for the IPSS-M and 0.547 for the IPSS-R, suggesting that the IPSS-M is slightly better at predicting OS outcomes than the IPSS-R. The c-index of IPSS-M for OS was lower than the observed c-indexes in the study by Bernard et al. and comparable with existing specific HSCT MDS risk scores [3].

 Copyright ©2023 Medicom Medical Publishers